ZhimingZhou/zhimingzhou.github.io/_posts/2020-12-09-Prospective-Students.md

 		- It usually requires a substantial investment of time and effort, as well as some talent and genuine interest.
 	- As the entry assessment, you will need to CLEARLY explain a recent paper from a top venue, while sharing your THOUGHTS on it.
 		- Nowadays, there are numerous resources readily available for learning how to read research papers.
 		- Reading papers is only the first step.
-If you already find it challenging, the later stages are likely to be even more demanding.
+If you already find it challenging, independent research is likely to be even more demanding.

 <!--  -->
 - Our goal: